dsagman/picat/readme_hakank_comments4.md

 A=5. % A=5.
 ```
 But `A` is only `5` in this clause.
 After the `.`, `A` goes out of scope.

+hakan4: Proably too picky: This is perhaps a little strange example since a statement like this must be in a body of a predicate/function to make sense.
+Or in the REPL (and there the "." is not actually needed).

 And if you prefer spaces around your operators, please go ahead.